npru01/P5-Geospatial-Web-Services-Program/P5.05 WPS/use_cases/Helicopter_Landing_Zone/WPS_Process.md

     * E.g. Line of Sight Web Processing Service
   * Keyword
     * Line of sight, viewshed,
-o	Abstract
+    * Abstract
-	The Line of Sight WPS calculates visible locations, using land elevation data, along a line between an observer and a target point. o	Metadata
+  * The Line of Sight WPS calculates visible locations, using land elevation data, along a line between an observer and a target point.
+ * Metadata
-	OWS Metadata
+  * OWS Metadata
-	Quality of service elements ?
+  * Quality of service elements ?
 Performance?
-

 -	Input (see table 43)
 o	Identifier
 	Id